How to Apply

 Please note: The Graduate School requires that an application fee accompany any application to one of our graduate programs.
 We do not waive fees.
 Applicants will not receive a Graduate School decision on their application if the application fee is not paid.

-Admission is official upon receipt of an online letter from the Graduate School Dean.
+Admission is official upon receipt of an online letter from the Dean of the Graduate School.
 Admission to a degree program may be granted to applicants:

 - who have received a Bachelor’s degree from an accredited college or university in the United States or the equivalent from an international college or university;

 - who will graduate or have graduated with an average of B or better;

 - who meet the academic criteria specified by the department or program and the Graduate School.

 Occasionally, an applicant not meeting the above criteria may be admitted to the Graduate School as a Special Student.
 Applicants may not apply for Special Student Status, but may be admitted to this status at the discretion of the department or program and the Graduate School.
 Special Students are not admitted to a degree program and may be enrolled for no more than a single semester.
 They may take a maximum of six credits of graduate coursework during that semester.
 Consideration for admission to degree status includes meeting minimum requirements outlined in the Special Student admission letter.
 Special Students who desire degree status should submit an official, written request to the Graduate School before the end of the initial semester of admission.
 Please note that students admitted to Special Student status have limited access to resources such as financial aid and student health insurance.
 Please check with the appropriate offices for eligibility requirements.Back to Top

 - Use the Application Requirements Checklist below to prepare your application for submission.